-Proposed Field Instructor name:

-Proposed Field Instructor phone number:

-Proposed Field Instructor email:

-Proposed Field Instructor degree:

-Proposed Field Instructor

-title/position

-The proposed Field Instructor must be someone other employment supervisor; must have BSW degree (no n have two years post bachelor's experience; and must agency. on-social work degree is accepted); must
+The proposed Field Instructor must be someone other than the student's immediate employment supervisor; must have BSW degree (no non-social work degree is accepted); must have two years post bachelor's experience; and must have a minimum of one year with the agency.

-Will be accepted contingent upon it's conformity with place of employment. the Program requirements for field at
+Will be accepted contingent upon it's conformity with the Program requirements for field at place of employment.

-Please note: FAPE will not be reviewed or approved student, employment supervisor and the proposed Fig.
+Please note: FAPE will not be reviewed or approved without the signature and date of the student, employment supervisor and the proposed Field Instructor.

 Date:

 Student signature

 Date:

 Employment Supervisor signature

+Date:

 Proposed Field Instructor signature

-Annual Cariel Ward Birector Circusture (antiquell)
+Date:

 Agency or Social Work Director Signature (optional)

-APPENDIX J

-FAQ STUDENT FIELD EVALUATION
+APPENDIX J FAQ STUDENT FIELD EVALUATION